How to get from Tokyo to Hakone

 In fact, Tokyo is home to the majority of the world's Michelin-starred restaurants.
 Hip areas like Hatagaya and Setagaya are popular for their vibrant sake and wine bars, while Higashi Azabu has a plethora of well-known eateries that make for the ideal evening meal if you're looking for the best food experience.

 Wandering around Shinjuku Station is an endeavor that can occupy a whole day (or more, if you wish).
-The densely populated central area is a hub for countless shops, restaurants, and other attractions, and the train station itself is actually the most busy one in the world, with around 3.5 million commuters accessing it on a daily basis.
+The densely populated central area is a hub for countless shops, restaurants, and other attractions, and the train station itself is actually the busiest one in the world, with around 3.5 million commuters accessing it on a daily basis.
 But if you’re intimidated by large crowds, fear not, as only a short walk away from the central part of Shinjuku are a number of more quaint neighborhoods and backstreets.
 Venture out a bit to Yoyogi or the neighborhood of Hatsudai to see what the more residential parts of central Tokyo are like!

 Tokyo, Japan